Rise & shine to a new, energetic you!

-We go to bed with the best intentions: to wake up with enough time to enjoy breakfast, catch up on a show or go for a run.
-But those intentions slip away when 6 am rings and we crawl under the pillow for just a few more minutes of zzzs.
+We go to bed with the best intentions: to wake up with enough time to enjoy breakfast, catch up with friends or go for a run before breakfast.
+But all too often those intentions slip away when the 6 am alarm rings.
+Instead of jumping out of bed to greet the dawn, we crawl under the pillow for just a few more minutes of zzzs.

+1. Get more snooze time.
 Easier said than done.
 Not only do we wish for more sleep – our minds and bodies need 7 to 9 hours each night.
-You may think you’re too busy to fit in time between the sheets but consider the health consequences of sleep deprivation.
+You may think you’re too busy to fit in more time between the sheets but consider the health consequences of sleep deprivation.
 This isn’t pretty, folks.

 Instead of sacrificing sleep, create a sleep routine that’s realistic and doable – every night.
 Your future self will thank you.

-Most of us are creatures of habit and wander off to bed at the same time each night.
-When we have an exhausting day and are physically drained, we ignore our brains signaling sleep because it’s not our scheduled bedtime.
+4. Tired?
+Just go to bed.
+We’re creatures of habit and wandering off to bed at the same time each night can help us stick to a sleep routine.
+But when we’ve had an exhausting day and are physically drained, stretching out bedtime won’t do you any favors.
 Don’t ignore your body – if you feel tired, get some shut-eye.

-When it’s time to wake up, leave your tranquil bed ASAP.
-Even if it’s just walking around your bedroom or brushing your teeth, it’s important to get moving.
-When you lay in bed, even just checking emails, you’re allowing yourself to let the grogginess to take over, which can lead to a grumpy start to the day.
+6. Get moving.
+When it’s time to wake up, force yourself to physically get out of bed.
+Even if it’s just walking around your bedroom or brushing your teeth, moving will help your brain and body wake up quicker.
+When you lay in bed, even just checking emails, you’re allowing yourself to let the grogginess take over, which can lead to a grumpy start to the day.

+8. Look forward.
 All work and no play, makes for a blah week.
 Plan for productivity but schedule fun things into your week so it’s not all work.
-Give yourself a reason to get out of bed each morning, focusing on what you love about the day ahead, not the must-dos.
+Give yourself a reason to get out of bed each morning, focusing on what you love about the day ahead, not just the must-dos.

-If you’re a night owl, waking up early and enjoying mornings is an acquired taste.
+If you’re a night owl, waking up early and enjoying mornings is an acquired taste – and it takes time and dedication.
 The good news is that small changes over time can create a new you that’s happy, energetic and positive, from the moment you open your eyes at first light.